ahmetyanik/FinalProjekt/README.md

 ## Contact

-Created by (Ghania, Siddik, Ahmet) - feel free to contact us for any inquiries!
+Created by (Ghania, Siddik and Ahmet) - feel free to contact us for any inquiries!